Home

 Kimpton is a village and civil parish in the Test Valley district of Hampshire, England.
 The village is situated west of Andover, in the north of the county, and has a boundary with Ludgershall, in Wiltshire.
 South of Kimpton there is Thruxton motor racing circuit, in the parish of Thruxton.
-The village also borders on to the village of Fyfield and Thruxton
+The village also borders on to the villages of Fyfield and Thruxton.

-The village has a small pub called The Welcome Stranger, a park and a Village Hall, which also acts as a pre-school.
+The village has a small pub called The Welcome Stranger, a park and a Village Hall, which also hosts a pre-school.

 Kimpton Down, a rural area in the north and west of the parish, contains the remains of several historical sites including bowl barrows and Roman buildings.
 Excavations near Shoddesden found a former Iron Age/Romano-British settlement site.